Nanne/pytorch-NetVlad/README.md

 ### Reproducing the paper

-Below are the result from reproducing the results in third row in the right column of Table 1:
+Below are the result as compared to the results in third row in the right column of Table 1:

 |   |R@1|R@5|R@10|
 |---|---|---|---|